-Halloween is a holiday that people of all ages look forward to each year.
-Costumes, candy, haunted houses and festive parties set this occasion apart from all the others, but how do you help an elder celebrate All Hallows’ Eve in a safe, fun and healthy way?
-Use these tricks and treats to include your loved ones in the festivities this Halloween.
+People of all ages look forward to Halloween each year.
+Costumes, candy, haunted houses and festive parties set this holiday apart from all the others, but how do you help an elder celebrate All Hallows’ Eve in a safe, fun and healthy way?
+Use these tricks to treat your loved one to a senior-friendly Halloween celebration.

-As a special treat, you and your elder can indulge in a few pieces of dark chocolate, which is lower in sugar and fat than milk varieties and even packs some immune-boosting antioxidants.
-A celebratory dessert made with natural and/or sugar free ice cream is another special treat that will delight your loved one.
-Provide healthy topping options like nuts, berries and other kinds of fruit, and oats or granola that they can choose from to make their own tasty creation.
-This will boost their intake of nutrients like potassium, vitamin C, dietary fiber, and protein.
+As a special treat, you and your elder can indulge in some dark chocolate, which is lower in sugar and fat than milk varieties and even packs some immune-boosting antioxidants.
+A celebratory dessert made with natural and/or sugar-free ice cream is another option that will delight your loved one.
+Provide healthy topping options like chopped nuts, fruit and granola that they can choose from to make their own tasty creation.
+This will boost their intake of nutrients like potassium, vitamin C, dietary fiber and protein.

-There are countless healthy options for snacks and desserts available.
-However, keep in mind that some elders may have difficulty eating certain foods.
-A loved one who has trouble chewing and/or swallowing may fare better with a healthy smoothie or bowl of pudding instead of a hard granola bar or dense fruit like apples.
+There are countless options for healthy Halloween treats for elderly loved ones, but keep in mind that some older adults may have difficulty eating certain foods.
+A loved one who has difficulty swallowing may fare better with a celebratory smoothie or bowl of pudding.

-However, some elders may not interact well with children or be able to handle the hubbub of trick-or-treating.
+Be thoughtful when planning Halloween activities for seniors.
+Some older adults may not interact well with children or be able to handle the hubbub.
 In this case, post an easily visible note in your driveway or on your front door that says, “Sorry, no more candy,” or “No trick-or-treaters, please.”
-This can be especially important for loved ones who have dementia and may be agitated or confused by repeated knocking or ringing of the doorbell.
+This can be especially important for loved ones who have dementia.

-Most trick-or-treaters make their rounds at dusk or just after dark, which may coincide with the onset of Sundowner’s syndrome.
-For an individual with Alzheimer’s or dementia, confusion and agitation can be heightened at this time of day.
+Most trick-or-treaters make their rounds at dusk or just after dark, which may coincide with the onset of sundowning symptoms.
+For a senior with Alzheimer’s disease or another form of dementia, confusion and agitation are often heightened at this time of day.
 Excessive noise, the coming and going of strangers, and costumes can be extremely disorienting and even frightening.
-Making treats together, watching a not-too-scary movie, or engaging in simple holiday crafts can be great low-key distractions.
-If you both choose to participate in Halloween festivities, be sure that you remain attentive and aware of your loved one’s mood and comfort level throughout the evening.
+Making healthy treats together, watching a not-too-scary movie and engaging in simple holiday crafts can be great low-key distractions.
+If you both choose to participate in Halloween festivities, be sure to remain attentive and aware of your loved one’s mood and comfort level throughout the evening.

 Décor may be out of the question for a loved one who has dementia, especially if they are prone to hallucinations, delusions or paranoia.
-Decorative touches that we think are tame may be extremely unsettling or bothersome for an elder with cognitive impairment.
-Their brain processes sensory stimulation in ways that can be scary or overwhelming.
+Decorative touches that we think are tame may be confusing or cast shadows that are extremely unsettling or bothersome for an elder with cognitive impairment.
+Dementia patients’ brains process sensory stimulation in ways that can be scary or overwhelming.
 You know your loved one best, so decorate in a safe and considerate way.

-Keep in mind that complicated or elaborate outfits may make it difficult to walk and/or make trips to the restroom.
-Simpler costumes will keep your loved one comfortable and make your caregiving duties much easier so you both can enjoy the festivities.
+Keep in mind that complicated clothing may make it difficult to walk and/or manage trips to the restroom.
+Ideally, Halloween costumes for seniors should be safe and comfortable to wear and should not hinder your caregiving duties.
+This will ensure both of you can enjoy the festivities without hassle.